Part-time service options

-The MDSSP offers more than $2,000 a month in exchange for a service obligation in the Reserve.
+The MDSSP offers a stipend of $2,608 a month in exchange for a service obligation in the Reserve.
 The service obligation is one year of service for every six months you accept the stipend.
 To apply, you must be accepted into an accredited physician of medicine or physician of osteopathy degree program.

 Specialized Training Assistance Program (STRAP)

-For those who have been accepted into an accredited residency program, STRAP offers a stipend of more than $2,000 a month in exchange for one year of Army Reserve drilling for every six months that you receive the stipend.
+For those who have been accepted into an accredited residency program, STRAP offers a stipend of $2,608 a month in exchange for one year of Army Reserve drilling for every six months that you receive the stipend.